balikujcz/dotnet-api-client/README.md

 - [Configuration](#configuration)
 - [Usage](#usage)

-## Introduction
+## âœ¨ Introduction

-Balíkuj.cz HTTP Client provides a convenient way to interact with the Balíkuj.cz API, offering predefined models and methods for all supported endpoints.
+BalÃ­kuj.cz HTTP Client provides a convenient way to interact with the BalÃ­kuj.cz API, offering predefined models and methods for all supported endpoints.
 This library is built with .NET, making it easy to integrate into your .NET applications.

-## Installation
+## âœ¨ Installation

-To install the Balíkuj.cz HTTP Client, you can use the NuGet package manager.
+To install the BalÃ­kuj.cz HTTP Client, you can use the NuGet package manager.
 Run the following command in your project directory:

 ```sh
 dotnet add package BalikujHttpClient
 ```

-## Configuration
+## âœ¨ Configuration

-To use the Balíkuj.cz HTTP Client, you need to provide your API key.
+To use the BalÃ­kuj.cz HTTP Client, you need to provide your API key.
 You can do this by setting the field `Apikey` in Balikuj.Client.Example file **ApiRuntimeSettings.cs** property of the `BalikujHttpClient` class.
 Here's an example of how to configure the client:

 ```csharp
 public static class ApiRuntimeSettings